 For the purchase:

 • Additionally, in Spain you would need a so called NIE number (identity number for foreigners) to be able to purchase a property.
-We can organise the necessary papers for you and will accompany you.
+We could organize the necessary papers for you.

 For the mortgage: